opentsdb-js/opentsdb.js/README.md

 #### client.start( [time] )

 This method is a setter/getter.
-If no `time` is provided, the method returns the configured query start time.
+If no `time` is provided, the method returns the configured query start `time`.
 Before making an OpenTSDB query, a start time is __required__.
 To do so,

 ``` javascript
 client.start( Date.now()-1000 );